Dody Weston Thompson: Color photography (1970s–1991)

 Dody's career in color photography was of necessity.
 “My body decreed: carry no weight.
 It was going to be a 35mm camera or nothing.
 I had to change my standards, or give up photography.
 I even chose a camera among the many brands whose ground lens most nearly approximated the look of those in larger cameras.”

 She eventually selected the Olympus 35mm, which became her constant companion throughout her later years.
 The hand-held camera was “designed for action.
 But I held to the way that I took joy in seeing... and it was not until I arrived in Venice – vulnerable, rotting, splendid Venice — that I finally succumbed to the seductions of color... color bold; color subtle, nuanced; a veritable paint pot of color.”

-Some of the most splendid of her color photographs are of the famous gondolas on the Grand Canal in Venice.
+Some of the most notable of her color photographs are of the famous gondolas on the Grand Canal in Venice.
 In a personal note in her journal she kept while in Italy (1977), she wrote, “I specially fell for the gondolas, not as a craft, but as objects d'art ...pieces of sculpture”... and she captured them exquisitely.

 Her travels to Hawaii, Italy, France, Mexico and Japan allowed her to produce some of her most famous color photographs.